Services for health anxiety in Wolverhampton

 Health anxiety is an anxiety disorder that is within the Obsessive Compulsive Disorder (OCD) spectrum of disorders.
 Those affected by health anxiety have an obsessional preoccupation with the idea or the thought that they are currently (or will be) experiencing a physical illness.
-The most common health anxieties tend to centre on conditions such as cancer, HIV, AIDs etc, however, the person experiencing health anxiety or illness phobia may fixate on any type of illness.
+The most common health anxieties tend to centre on conditions such as cancer, HIV or AIDs however, the person experiencing health anxiety or illness phobia may fixate on any type of illness.
 This condition is known as health anxiety, illness phobia/ illness anxiety or hypochondriasis.

 One of the main symptoms of health anxiety is that the individual may scan their body for signs that they are developing a physical illness.
 For example: a person experiencing health anxiety may interpret their headache as a brain tumour.
 Some people affected by this disorder may also link non physical problems to having a serious illness.
 An example of this is may be someone who forgets where they have put their phone or their house keys believing that this means that they have Alzheimer’s disease.